 You’ve set up your store and you’re ready to start earning a profit.
 But your entire business hinges on this one element – getting the print file just right, so that your design can be displayed in its full glory that your customer will then bask in for the remainder of that garment’s lifetime.

 And just when you think you nailed it, an order has come in and it goes to processing, and the unimaginable happens.

 Your order’s put on HOLD! *gasp!*

-Delaying the process, making you tinker with the design to get the right printfile.
+Printing is delayed, and you have to tinker with the design to get the right print file.